randsleadershipslack/documents-and-resources/deleting-content.md

 # Direct Messages ("Private Messages")

 Direct messages between one or more members are private.
-Administators have no access to these messages and have mo ability to delete them, but the above rules apply to this content.
+Administators have no access to these messages and have no ability to delete them, but the above rules apply to this content.
 Violations should be addressed with Administators via the [Incident Process](https://github.com/randsleadershipslack/documents-and-resources/blob/master/incident-process.md).

 ## Administrators